SogoHlopec/portfolio/README.md

 ### All commercial projects
 ##### 2024
+* **21. [Stark House](https://github.com/SogoHlopec/portfolio/tree/asmart)** - An online store selling fences and generators.
+The main task was to improve the UX of the product card.
+(CMS WordPress, WooCommerce, HTML, CSS, JavaScript, PHP)
 * **20. [Asmart](https://github.com/SogoHlopec/portfolio/tree/asmart)** - Corporate website of a car repair company.
 The main task was to migrate the site to another hosting service.
 (CMS Wordpress)
 * **19. [Kolumb](https://github.com/SogoHlopec/portfolio/tree/kolumb)** - Development and customization of a travel agency website based on a copy of another project.
 (CMS ModX, HTML, CSS, JavaScript, PHP)
 * **18. [Oststar](https://github.com/SogoHlopec/portfolio/tree/oststar)** - Corporate website of a company for fire safety of facilities.
 (CMS Wordpress, HTML, CSS, JavaScript, PHP, Telegram API)